femhub/femhub-distribution/doc/src/hermes2d/tutorial-1.rst

 	# Display the mesh
 	mesh.plot(space=space, filename="b.png")

-After running the above code in the Online Lab you should see the following output:
+After running the above code in NCLab you should see the following output:

 .. image:: ../img/newton.png
    :align: center